La Punta District: The district

 La Punta is mostly an upper middle class district, where Callao's most prestigious families have historically lived.
 Many of the district's old houses are still conserved.

 La Punta has an earthquake alarm system which alerts the residents to evacuate the district, since one strong enough could create a tsunami and easily wipe out the peninsula.

 La Punta is also one of the districts in which beaches are affected by the ocean current El Niño annually.

 Almost one third of La Punta's territory is occupied by the Escuela Naval del Peru ("Peruvian Naval Academy").

-The Club Regatas Unión is located in the upscale beach front of La Punta.
+The Club Regatas Unión is located on the upscale beachfront of La Punta.
 The district has three beaches: "Cantolao", "Malecón" and "La Arenilla".
 La Punta Racing Club is another club located in la Punta.

 The chamber of Commerce of La Punta has been recently created to promote tourist projects and to create the guild of traders, as well as cultural programs and workshops in the district.

 The main routes that connect La Punta with the rest of the Lima and Callao Metropolitan Area are the Avenida Almirante Grau and Coronel Bolognesi Avenues.

 The San Lorenzo and El Frontón islands lie in front of La Punta and can clearly be seen from the district's beaches.

 La Punta is a small district compared with others but has a unique beauty.
 Because of its geography and intense crime prevention program the district is virtually crime free and clean.
-Buildings range from the very modern all the way back to 19th century manors.
+Buildings range from the very modern all the way back to 19th-century manors.

 Beaches

-The beaches in La Punta are quite visited during the summer season because of their calm waters and small pebbles composition (in contrast to Costa Verde in Lima where the surf is stronger and the beaches are mainly stone), nevertheless La Punta is well known for their surprisingly frigid waters (Cantolao beach).
+The beaches in La Punta are popular during the summer season because of their calm waters and small pebble composition (in contrast to Costa Verde in Lima where the surf is stronger and the beaches are mainly stone).
+Nevertheless La Punta is well known for their surprisingly frigid waters (Cantolao beach).

 This calm sea favours the practice of rowing and yachting.
-La Punta is the one district were most regattas are launched.
+La Punta is the district where most regattas are launched.
 Yacht Club del Peru has its main venue in La Punta in the beautiful Aspillaga House.
-There are four rowing clubs in La Punta: Club Universitario de Regatas, Club Regatas Union, Canottieri Italia, Club de Regatas Lima.
-Also the Naval Academy has a rowing team and there are a few clubs that also practice there intermittently.
+There are four rowing clubs in La Punta: Club Universitario de Regatas, Club Regatas Union, Canottieri Italia, and Club de Regatas Lima.
+The Naval Academy has a rowing team and there are a few clubs that also practice there intermittently.
 There is heavy traffic of racing shells in the mornings.
 The bay is also full of recreational crafts of all sizes.

+Wildlife

+Its wildlife are typically birds, including the non-native rock dove, and native species such as the Andean gull, Belcher's gull, Peruvian pelican, and blue-footed booby.

+Local flora include several species of algae.